-In the censored documentary Rocío, Fernando Ruiz Vergara lays bare the economic, class and power relations that lie at the basis of the devotion ritual of the Rocío celebrations, and in so doing, manages to alienate a whole region in Spain.
-This is a historic document, which has been recovered by the Asociación Andaluza Memoria Histórica y Justicia [Andalusian Association for Historical Memory and Justice], presenting in brief but concise form, the penetration and evolution of catholicism in Spain.
+In the censored documentary Rocío, Fernando Ruiz Vergara lays bare the economic and both class and power relations that lie at the basis of the devotion ritual of the Rocío celebrations, and in so doing, manages to alienate a whole region in Spain.
+This is a historic document, which has been recovered by the Asociación Andaluza Memoria Histórica y Justicia [Andalusian Association for Historical Memory and Justice], presenting in brief but concise form, the spread and evolution of catholicism in Spain.
 It analyses the reason and logic of Marian faith, as well as the apparition of images of the virgin Mary all over the country, to later focus on the Virgen del Rocío.

 “Veneration, a very profound veneration.”
 (Antonio Hernández Díaz)